awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 Amazon S3 can't replicate objects without your permission\.
 You grant permissions with the IAM role that you specify in the replication configuration\.
 Amazon S3 assumes the IAM role to replicate objects on your behalf\.
 You must grant the required permissions to the IAM role first\.
 For more information about managing permissions, see [Setting up permissions](setting-repl-config-perm-overview.md)\.

-You add one rule in replication configuration in the following scenarios:
+You add one rule in a replication configuration in the following scenarios:
 + You want to replicate all objects\.
-+ You want to replicate a subset of objects\.
++ You want to replicate one subset of objects\.
 You identify the object subset by adding a filter in the rule\.
 In the filter, you specify an object key prefix, tags, or a combination of both, to identify the subset of objects that the rule applies to\.

-You add multiple rules in a replication configuration if you want to select a different subset of objects\.
+You add multiple rules in a replication configuration if you want to replicate different subsets of objects\.
 In each rule, you specify a filter that selects a different subset of objects\.
-For example, you might choose to replicate objects that have either `tax/` or` document/` key prefixes\.
-You would add two rules and specify the `tax/` key prefix filter in one rule and the `document/` key prefix in the other\.
+For example, you might choose to replicate objects that have either `tax/` or `document/` key prefixes\.
+To do this, you add two rules, one that specifies the `tax/` key prefix filter and another that specifies the `document/` key prefix\.

 The following sections provide additional information\.